jst-seminar-rostlab-tum/eutop-mediamind/docs/USER_GUIDE.md

 #### Search Profile

-A search profile is a specification of topics and keywords by the user, to receive daily reports about articles, which have been published and are matched to the interests of this search profile.
+A search profile is a specification of topics and keywords that define the user’s areas of interest.
+Based on this specification, MediaMind delivers daily reports containing relevant articles.

 #### Topics & Keywords